 3. State and Local Government

 State and government systems handle a lot of the operational activities required for a city or municipality to exist and thrive.
+The BPM benefits for multiple departments operating under a complex legal framework are worth the implementation hassle.

-The educational system, police forces, courts, other municipality-regulated services like construction planning or introducing new traffic lights are handled by service workers in the state or city administrative facilities.
+The educational system, police forces, courts, and other municipality-regulated services like construction planning or introducing new traffic lights are handled by service workers in the state or city administrative facilities.

 The concept of e-government has picked up adoption over the past decades.
-Countries like Estonia leading the race here – with 99% percent of all public services being available 24/7 online.
+Countries like Estonia are leading the race here – with 99% percent of all public services being available 24/7 online.

 Due to the complexity of state and government jobs and the broad number of cases to follow, this has been regulated by tons of law books and internal clauses handling all sorts of scenarios.
 After all, this should be applicable to millions of people (or even a billion in some cases).